solderneer/solderneer/site/src/content/notes/a-cyberphysical-neighbourhood.md

 ---
-title: "A cyberphysical neighbourhood"
+title: A cyberphysical neighbourhood
-emoji: "🏘"
+emoji: 🏘
 pubDate: 27-Nov-2022
 updatedDate: 27-Nov-2022
-tags: ["topic/social-sciences"]
+tags:
+  - topic/social-sciences
 ---

 This is a thought inspired by books like [The Network State](https://thenetworkstate.com/).
 As we move towards digital connection, and are able to communicate instantaenously all across the world: the definition of neighbours has shifted.